awslabs/smithy-dafny/README.md

 ### Python

-1. To Polymorph Python code, you must install Python libraries that format the code.
+1. To generate Python code with Smithy-Dafny, you must install Python libraries that format the code.
 Run:
    ```
    make setup_smithy_dafny_python
    ```